thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 These are columns that determine how many widgets can fit horizontally on a Dashboard.
 By default, the number of columns is 24.
 You can increase or decrease their number.
 The minimum number of columns is 10.
 The maximum number is 1000 columns.

-{% include images-gallery.html imageCollection="columns" preview="false" %}
+{% include images-gallery.html imageCollection="columns" %}

 - **Margin between widgets**

 This margin type determines how much space is between widgets.
 Be default, the margin is set on 10.
 You can remove it by placing 0 in the _Margin between widgets_ line, or increase margin,  that is, the distance between widgets.
 The maximum margin is 50.

-{% include images-gallery.html imageCollection="margin" preview="false" %}
+{% include images-gallery.html imageCollection="margin" %}

 - **Auto fill layout height**

 By default, the _Automatic Fill Layout Height_ checkbox is unchecked so that you can freely adjust the size of the widgets.
 If you tick this option, all the widgets on the Dashboard will fill in vertically in the space of the screen.

-{% include images-gallery.html imageCollection="autofill" preview="false" %}
+{% include images-gallery.html imageCollection="autofill" %}

 ### Background